Skip to content

 4. After selecting the compiler type, select the compiler version used to compile the contract.
 If the compiler version used was a nightly commit, uncheck the box under the field to select the nightly version

-5. Select the open source license used.
-For the current Incrementer.sol example, select the option, MIT License (MIT).
+5. Select the open-source license used.
+For the current Incrementer.sol example, select the option MIT License (MIT).
 If there was none used, select No License (None)

-6. Click the Continue button at the bottom of the form to continue on to the next page First Page Screenshot
+6. Click the Continue button at the bottom of the form to continue on to the next page

-On the second page, the Contract Address, Compiler, and Constructor Arguments fields should be prefilled, fill in the rest of the information:
+On the second page, the Contract Address, Compiler, and Constructor Arguments fields should be prefilled.
+Fill in the rest of the information:

-3. (Optional) Add contract libraries and their addresses if any were used in the contract
+3. (Optional) Add contract libraries and their addresses, if any were used in the contract

 4. (Optional) Check any other optional fields that may apply to your contract, and fill them out accordingly

-5. Click on the CAPTCHA at the bottom and the Verify and Publish button to confirm and begin verification Second Page Screenshot
+5. Click on the CAPTCHA at the bottom and the Verify and Publish button to confirm and begin verification

 Smart Contract Flattening

-For verifying smart contracts that are made up of multiple files, the process is slightly different and requires some pre-processing to combine all dependencies of the target smart contract into a single Solidity file.
+For verifying smart contracts that are made up of multiple files, the process is slightly different and requires some pre-processing to combine all the dependencies of the target smart contract into a single Solidity file.

 Verify Multi-Part Smart Contract on Moonscan